ibuilder/rpp/README.md

-# RelapsePreventionPlan
+# Relapse Prevention Plan

 Outline for a relapse prevention plan for those of us who have the disease of addiction.
+Please feel free to use this as a template for your own relapse prevention plan (contribute or fork).

 **[Chapter 3 - More about Alcoholism]**